liuhb86/spark-code-reading/appendix/minor_concepts.md

 ```
 BlacklistTracker is designed to track problematic executors and nodes.
 It supports blacklisting executors and nodes across an entire application (with a periodic expiry).
 TaskSetManagers add additional blacklisting of executors and nodes for individual tasks and stages which works in concert with the blacklisting here.
 ```

+## EventLog
+For persisting and reviewing the spark information after application is ended.
+See https://spark.apache.org/docs/latest/monitoring.html